MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Minimalist Ensemble Policy Gradient

 \subsection{Minimalist ensemble consistent Bellman update}

-It is intractable to integrate too many models for ensemble DRL due to limited computation resources.
-Thus, we consider integrating as many value functions as possible into a single model.
-To this end, we consider utilizing the shared parameters to achieve our purpose.
-We deploy the dropout operator \cite{srivastava2014dropout} in our framework.
-Each dropout operator acting on the neural networks is equivalent to a sub-model (or sub-network).
-The complete model without the dropout operator is equivalent to all the sub-networks acting together, i.e., integrating all the models.
-Thus, the ensemble property holds.
+Computational resource consumption is a great challenge for the application of ensemble RL.
+Dropout operator has ensemble nature\citep{hara2016analysis} and reduces computational resource consumption.
+Therefore, we consider the dropout operator to be applied to ensemble RL.
+Specifically, we consider integrating $2^n$ sub-models into a single model.
+We deploy the dropout operator \citep{srivastava2014dropout} in our framework.
+The nature of the integration is guaranteed as follows.
+In the training phase, the neural network is equated to a sub-network after being acted upon by the sampled dropout operator.
+In the inference phase, the complete network that is not acted upon by the dropout operator is used, and the complete network is then equivalent to an ensemble network.
+Specifically, in the MEPG framework, the value network is trained under the above ensemble mechanism.
+When training the policy network, a complete value network (i.e., the ensemble value network) is used to induce the policy improvement phase.
 A feed-forward operation of a standard neural network for layer $l$ and hidden unit $i$ can be described as

-where $f$ is a activation function, and $\mathbf{w}$ and $b$ represent the weights and bias respectively.
+where $f$ is an activation function, and $\mathbf{w}$ and $b$ represent the weights and biases respectively.
 We adopt the following dropout feed-forward style operation

 where $p$ is the probability of an element to be set to zero and $\odot$ represents Hadamard product.
 The scale factor $\frac{1}{1-p}$ is added to ensure that the expected output from each unit would keep the same as the one without the dropout operator $\mathcal{D}_\mathbf{m}^{l}$.
-However, if the dropout operator directly acts on Bellman equation in this form, the algorithm cannot learn a precise Q-function due to the mismatch between the left side and the right side of Bellman equation (\ref{eq: bellman equation Q}).
-As a result, the algorithm fails to learn the value function, i.e., fail to estimate the policy $\pi$, resulting in the fail of whole process.
+However, if the dropout operator directly acts on Bellman equation in this form, the algorithm cannot learn a precise Q-function due to the mismatch between the left and the right sides of Bellman equation (\ref{eq: bellman equation Q}).
+As a result, the algorithm fails to learn the value function, i.e., fail to estimate the policy $\pi$, failing the whole process.
 To tackle this issue, we introduce minimalist ensemble consistent Bellman update.
 Let $\mathcal{D}_\mathbf{m}^l$ be a dropout operator acting on layer $l$ with parameter $\mathbf{m} \sim \text{Bernoulli}(1-p)$.
 We define the form of minimalist ensemble consistent Bellman update as